 - If you were the victim in the collision, meaning you were not found at fault, the responsible party’s insurance agency would be expected to compensate you.

-Diminished value claims can be tricky.
+Diminished value claims in Texas can be tricky.
 However, your chances of filing a successful diminished value claim increase greatly when you employ an experienced and qualified attorney.

 If you were involved in an accident for which you were not responsible, you don’t have to face the insurance companies alone.
 Call (210) 899-5440 today to speak to an attorney with the Chris Mayo Law Firm find out how we can help you get a fair settlement for your damages.